 Rahul grew up in India and the Middle East before moving to Canada as an international student.

-Rahul earned a Master’s degree in journalism from Ryerson University, and worked at Discovery Channel Canada and the consumer insights website Trend Hunter before joining the Global News team.
+He earned a Master’s degree in journalism from Ryerson University, and worked at Discovery Channel Canada and as a freelance journalist before joining Global News.

-When he’s not covering national and international news for Global, Rahul writes about his beloved soccer team Real Madrid for Spain-based sports website Marca.
-He also enjoys making music, going to concerts, cooking, traveling, scuba diving and drinking craft beer, and is an incurable podcast addict.
+When he’s not covering national and international news for Global, Rahul enjoys making music, watching soccer, cooking, traveling, scuba diving and drinking craft beer.

 Chief Minister Amarinder Singh, whose meeting with Trudeau was one the flashpoints of the prime minister’s trip to India last year, called the move “a threat to Indian and global security.”
 Continue reading →

 Five people have suffered injuries after a race car crashed into a crowd of spectators during a rallycross event in Sweden, according to Swedish police.
 Continue reading →